Table of contents

 Polyethylene, the main component in single-use plastic, is discovered in Norwich and used to aid the British in World War II.

 Polyethylene finds new uses through the Swedish company Celloplast, when they invent the first single-use plastic bag.
-The material quickly spreads throughout the world.

 Marine researcher Charles Moore discovers the Great Pacific Garbage Patch, a 1.6 million square kilometer floating mass of plastic and trash.